imamhs/obosthan/README.txt

-Obosthan (A generic 2d objects spatial abstraction library for Python)
+Obosthan (A generic 2d and 3d objects spatial abstraction library for Python)

 --------------------------------------------------------------------------------------